vivek1108/readme/README.md

 what we will measure designs against to decide which option is best.
 The objective function can be thought of as the goal of your generative design process.

-BOA uses this function to perform 4 differnet process to prepare the data , populate with respective values , run simulations and prepare the output variable and return the optimized value.

-+ Takes in 5 arguments (Flow Velocity, Pressure, Turbulent Kinetic energy, Turbulent Epsilon, wall Velocity)
-+ these 5 arguments in the form of vector is shared by BOA during every epoch run
-+ It returns a value that is taken as the putput.
-+ This function internally executes 4 processess
-+ preprocess  :     Prepare the data for every epoch by creating different folder for each epoch
-+ setBCs      :     Sets up the boundary condition using the parameters value shared by BOA
-+ simCFD      :     run the simulation process within that epoch folder
-+ postprocess :     feteches the output from the output file and store in a variable

 ```

 def objective_func(x):